-Theoretical principles underlying international trade, investment, commercial policy, economic integration, adjustment mechanisms, and balance of payments policy will be examined with an application of these principles to current national and international policies.
-Prerequisites: ECON 256 or ECON 259 and ECON 257, or concurrent enrollment.
+Theoretical principles underlying international trade, investment, commercial policy, economic integration, adjustment mechanisms, and balance of payments policy will be examined with an application to current national/international policies.
+Prerequisites: ECON 256 or 259 and ECON 257.
 Not open to students who have taken ECON 227.
-Preference given to ECON and ECMA majors.
+Preference to ECON and ECMA majors.